Elastic anisotropy in heterogeneous materials: Introduction

 \keywords{elasticity, anisotropy, heterogeneity, homogenization}

-\paragraph{Introduction.---}
+\section{Introduction}

 Anisotropy, defined as the direction dependence of material response, is a key aspect characterizing material behavior.
-Various classes of natural and engineered materials such as single crystals \cite{ingel1988elastic}, polycrystals \cite{brenner2009elastic}, composite materials \cite{hashin1983}, biological tissues \cite{katz1980anisotropy,katz1987elastic}, geological materials \cite{sondergeld2011}, 2D materials \cite{li2020elastic} etc. exhibit mechanical anisotropy to varying degree.
-Additionally, anisotropy plays an important role in phenomena such as phase transformations \cite{SCHMITZ1989}, material damage \cite{fichant1997}, dislocation dynamics \cite{Han2003}, defect mobility \cite{jan2008}, fracture behavior \cite{tvergaard1988}, plastic deformation in crystals \cite{li2002} etc. The pervasive nature of anisotropy illustrates the importance of quantifying it by relevant measures.
+Various classes of natural and engineered materials such as single crystals \cite{ingel1988elastic}, polycrystals \cite{brenner2009elastic,zubelewicz2021another}, composite materials \cite{hashin1983}, biological tissues \cite{katz1987elastic,murphy2014evolution}, geological materials \cite{sondergeld2011}, 2D materials \cite{li2020elastic} etc. exhibit anisotropy to varying degree.
+Additionally, anisotropy plays an important role in crucial material phenomena such as phase transformations \cite{SCHMITZ1989}, material damage \cite{fichant1997}, dislocation dynamics \cite{Han2003}, defect mobility \cite{jan2008}, fracture behavior \cite{tvergaard1988}, plastic deformation in crystals \cite{li2002} etc. The pervasive nature of anisotropy illustrates the importance of anisotropy quantification by relevant measures.

-Although anisotropy type can be represented by material symmetry groups, a quantifiable parameter in the form of a scalar anisotropy index facilitates the comparison of the extent of anisotropy within and across material symmetry groups.
-The extent of elastic anisotropy can be determined from the elastic behavior of materials represented by generalized Hooke's law ($\sigma_{ij}= C_{ijkl} \epsilon_{kl} $) consisting of a fourth-rank elastic stiffness tensor ($C_{ijkl}$) relating the second rank stress ($\sigma_{ij}$) and strain ($\epsilon_{kl}$) tensors.
-The generalized Hooke's law can be represented in matrix form through Voigt contraction in the following form that has formed the basis for anisotropy quantification so far.
+Although elastic anisotropy type can be represented graphically \cite{nordmann2018visualising,ran2023velas} and by material symmetry groups \cite{coleman1964material}, a quantifiable parameter in the form of a scalar anisotropy index facilitates the comparison of anisotropy within and across material symmetry groups.
+The extent of elastic anisotropy can be evaluated from the elastic behavior of materials represented by generalized Hooke's law ($\sigma_{ij}= C_{ijkl} \epsilon_{kl} $) consisting of a fourth-rank elastic stiffness tensor ($C_{ijkl}$) relating the second rank stress ($\sigma_{ij}$) and strain ($\epsilon_{kl}$) tensors that can be represented in matrix notation through Voigt contraction in the following form.

-In addition to anisotropy, certain classes of materials mentioned above such as composite materials, biological tissues, geological materials etc. also exhibit spatial variation of mechanical properties termed as heterogeneity.
-In contrast to homogeneous materials, the elastic stiffness of a heterogeneous material is a function of spatial location within the material i.e. $C_{ijkl}=C_{ijkl}(x,y,z)$ where $x,y,z \in \mathbb{R}^3$ denote spatial co-ordinates within the material.
-While anisotropy quantification in single crystals has received enough attention and is directly applicable in the case of homogeneous materials, similar quantification for heterogeneous material accounting for the spatial variation of elastic stiffness is currently lacking that forms the focus of the current work.